-- 1) For each hit in the calorimeter with at least 50 MeV of energy, - 2) Search the 3x3 square around the hit for other hits (smaller regions for hits on borders). - 3) If a hit with more energy is found, the original hit is not the cluster center, - 4) Else add up the energies of the hits in the 3x3 square if these hits were within 8 ns of the center hit.
+- 1) For each hit in the calorimeter with at least 50 MeV of energy, - 2) Search the 3x3 square around the hit for other hits (smaller regions for hits on borders).

+- 3) If a hit with more energy is found, the original hit is not the cluster center, - 4) Else add up the energies of the hits over threshold of 30 MeV, in the 3x3 square if these hits were within 8 ns of the center hit.

 The resulting cluster samples were then studied to define the most effective trigger, for which the criteria are the largest acceptance of simulated A' events and the highest rejection of background events.
-Thus the ratio of accepted A' events to background events was maximized, with the additional constraint that the background trigger rate would not exceed 20 kHz.
+Thus the ratio of accepted A' events to background events was maximized, with the additional constraint that the background trigger rate would not exceed 30 kHz.

-At the lowest level, a trigger required two good clusters in opposite quadrants of the calorimeter.
-Many events would have multiple clusters in at least one of the two quadrants, in which case all combinations of clusters were tried for trigger candidates.
-This double counting is not shown in the first row of the table, and eliminated in the last step.
 Table 5.1.3.1 shows each of the subsequent cuts and their effect on the number of accepted A' trigger candidates together with the effect on the background trigger candidates.
-The simulated A' mass used was 250 MeV.
+The simulated A' mass used was 200 MeV.
 Numbers are given as a percentage of the total number of simulated events.
 A more detailed description of each trigger selection cuts follows.